beachu23/Pick-Ban-Analysis/README.md

 **p-value**: 0.0071(top), 0.0000(jg),  0.4776(mid), 0.0009(adc), 0.2218(sup)

-**Conclusion**: We reject the null hypothesis for Top, Jg, and Adc.
-We don't believe average number of bans for these roles for winning teams come from the same distribution as losing teams.
-We fail to reject the null hypothesis for Mid and Sup.
+**Conclusion**: I reject the null hypothesis for Top, Jg, and Adc.
+I don't believe average number of bans for these roles for winning teams come from the same distribution as losing teams.
+I fail to reject the null hypothesis for Mid and Sup.

 <iframe